-The General Data Protection Regulation (Regulation (EU) 2016/679) (GDPR) applies directly in Greece (see Question 1).
+The EU General Data Protection Regulation (Regulation (EU) 2016/679) (GDPR) applies directly in Greece (see Question 1).
 For more on the GDPR's jurisdictional scope and when the requirement to designate a local representative in the European Union (EU) applies, see Country Q&A, Data Protection in the EU: Overview: Question 5.

-Law 4624/2019 on the Protection of Individuals Regarding Processing of Personal Data (Data Protection Law) includes a territorial scope provision stating that it applies to controllers and processors:
+Some EU member states have passed national laws that include a territorial scope provision that mirrors GDPR Article 3.
+Other member states' laws include different applicability language or do not include a territorial scope provision.
+The territorial scope provision in Law 4624/2019 on the Protection of Individuals Regarding Processing of Personal Data (Data Protection Law) states that it applies to controllers and processors:

-- That process personal data in Greece. - Established in Greece that process personal data in the context of that establishment. - Not established in the EU, an EU member state, or the European Economic Area that fall within the GDPR's scope.
+- That process personal data in Greece. - Established in Greece that process personal data in the context of that establishment. - Not established in an EU member state, or the European Economic Area that fall within the GDPR's scope.